Many aspiring authors wonder how to hire a ghostwriter.

 - Gather names

-A Google search is a great way to start gathering names.
+A Google search is a great way to start.
 But don’t just search for “ghostwriter,” for you’ll get way too many results.

 There are other ways to find ghosts, including checking the acknowledgment pages in books that you like to see if a writer has been thanked, asking for recommendations from literary agents, and contacting organizations such as the American Society of Journalists and Authors.